 Elk in herds with a high diversity of movement tactics exhibited differential switching responses at extreme levels of human disturbance and climatic variation.
-Contrary to our expectation that higher movement tactic diversity would be associated with higher switching rates, we found that elk in herds with lower movement tactic diversity were far more likely to switch from long distance migration if their winter ranges had deeper snow.
+Contrary to our expectation that higher movement tactic diversity would be associated with higher switching rates, we found that elk in herds with lower movement tactic diversity were far more likely to switch from long-distance migration if their winter ranges had deeper snow.
 We speculate this result may reveal an assumption that the entire migration will be too energetically costly based on the immediate presence of deep snow on the winter range (Parker et al. 1984).
 However, LDMs in herds with high movement tactic diversity were very unlikely to switch at high snow depths, potentially because more culturally transmitted landscape knowledge gave them insight that immediate local conditions may not hold true for the entirety of the migration.
 In fact, these LDMs were more likely to switch at low winter range snow depths, possibly because low snow levels could be a learned indication of shortened green-wave surfing potential during a long migration.
 Indeed, cultural knowledge transmission is key to successfully prolonging forage benefits through migration, with ungulate populations increasing migratory propensity and green-wave surfing ability as they spend more time in a landscape (Jesmer et al. 2018).
-Maintaining diverse migratory portfolios, and the cultural knowledge transmission they enable, may therefore help retain migratory knowledge long-term despite continuing environmental and anthropogenic changes (Middleton et al. 2020; Jesmer et al. 2018).
+Thus, we speculate that maintaining diverse migratory portfolios, and the cultural knowledge transmission they enable, may help retain long-term migratory knowledge amidst continuing environmental and anthropogenic changes (Middleton et al. 2020; Jesmer et al. 2018).

 Land development influenced the likelihood of elk switching among tactics, but the influence differed based on an individual’s location along the migratory spectrum.
-While this was not a pattern we predicted, we found long distance migrants responded to development along their migration routes, whereas elk with intermediate tactics responded to development on their winter ranges.
+While this was not a pattern we predicted, we found long-distance migrants responded to development along their migration routes, whereas elk with intermediate tactics responded to development on their winter ranges.
 For LDMs, development levels as low as 3% on the migratory route were likely to lead to a switch from migration.
 Similarly low thresholds have been identified in mule deer, which avoid migrating through areas with 3% surface cover of energy development (Sawyer et al. 2020).
 As anthropogenic land use is projected to dramatically increase in the GYE over the remainder of the century (Hansen and Phillips, 2018), limiting development in winter ranges and on spring migratory routes may help reduce switches away from migratory tactics (Middleton et al. 2020).